WillDignazio/Pulse/DataIngest.md

 Client modules will send the API server index updates using the protobuf message.

-#### Module Path
+#### Index Pipeline

 - Module sends request to API server
-- API server sends request to HBase
+- API server updates HBase
-- Lily indexer creates index for Solr
+  - Get the current index element, marks it as outdate, and inserts it back in
-- API server queries Solr for element's UUID
+  - Inserts the new index record as the current index
-- element's UUID is returned to the module
+- Lily indexer runs asynchronously to creates the index for Solr

 ## HBase

 Data is inserted into HBase as the reslient data storage backend.
-The row ID is a combination of the module name and the unique ID given by the client.
+The row ID is a combination of the module name and the unique ID given by the module.
 This allows easily inserting and updating records for a given element.

 #### Format